ropensci/osfr/.github/CONTRIBUTING.md

-# Contributing to osfr2
+# Contributing to osfr

-This outlines how to propose a change to osfr2.
+This outlines how to propose a change to osfr

 ### Development environment

-osfr2 development should take place on OSF's testing server.
+osfr development should take place on OSF's testing server.
 The following steps will get you setup:

 1. Create an account on <https://test.osf.io/>.
 2. Generate a PAT for the new account.
-3. Fork the osfr2 repository and clone a local copy.
+3. Fork the osfr repository and clone a local copy.
 4. Create a `.Renviron` file in the root of your project directory that defines the `OSF_PAT` and `OSF_SERVER` environment variables.
 It should look like this:

    ```